-B1 Tree Management 12 This Part applies to the removal or pruning of trees or other vegetation within non-rural areas B2 Natural Resources 16 This Part applies to development that: Is located on land or is within 500m of land that contains items of environmental significance ; such as threatened species or communities, listed migratory species, wildlife corridors, wetlands or riparian corridors and has the potential to impact biodiversity; or Is seeking to use biodiversity offsets ; or Is located on land containing biosecurity risks ; or Is located on or is in proximity to land that contains koala habitat .
-B3 Environmental Management 20 B3 Environmental Management 20 This Part applies to development that: Has the potential to produce air pollution (such as dust or odour); or Has the potential to produce adverse offensive noise ; or Involves earthworks .
-B4 Drainage and Water Quality 22 This Part applies to development that: Increases impervious surfaces ; or Drains to the public drainage system; or Involves a controlled activity within 40m of waterfront land .
-B5 Flooding 27 This Part applies to all development on flood prone land B6 Williamtown RAAF Base - Aircraft Noise and Safety 37 This Part applies to development that is situated within the 2025 Australian Noise Exposure Forecast (ANEF) , bird strike zone , extraneous lighting area or the Royal Australian Air Force ( RAAF ) Base Williamtown Obstacle Limitation map B7 Heritage 47 This Part applies to development that is situated on land that contains a heritage item or within a heritage conservation area
+B1 Tree Management

+This Part applies to development to remove or prune trees or other vegetation within non-rural areas

+B2 Natural Resources

+- Is located on land or is within 500m of land that contains items of environmental significance; such as threatened species or communities, listed migratory species, wildlife corridors, wetlands or riparian corridors and has the potential to impact biodiversity; or - Is seeking to use biodiversity offsets; or - Is located on land containing noxious weeds; or - Is located on or is in proximity to land that contains koala habitat.

+B3 Environmental Management

+- Is located on land that contains acid sulfate soils; or - Has the potential to produce air pollution (such as dust or odour); or - Has the potential to produce adverse offensive noise; or - Involves earthworks.

+B4 Drainage and Water Quality

+- Increases impervious surfaces; or

+- Drains to the public drainage system; or

+- Involves a controlled activity within 40m of waterfront land.

+B5 Flooding

+This Part applies to all development on flood prone land.

+B6 Williamtown RAAF Base - Aircraft Noise and Safety

+This Part applies to development that is situated within the 2025 Australian Noise Exposure Forecast (ANEF), bird strike zone, extraneous lighting area or the Royal Australian Air Force (RAAF) Base Williamtown Obstacle Limitation map

+B7 Heritage

+This Part applies to development that is situated on land that contains a heritage item or within a heritage conservation area

+B8 Road Network and Parking